 Nature lovers with an adventurous spirit will not want to miss hanging out with blue-footed boobies and sea lions in the Galapagos, a place where the animals seem as curious about humans as we are about them.

-Or you may choose a cruise ship itinerary to explore Scandinavia and St. Petersburg, Russia; the fairytale-like landscapes of the Norwegian Fjords; the culinary scene and fascinating landmarks of Asia; Australia and New Zealand; ancient landmarks and modern cities in the Middle East; the British Isles (England, Ireland and Scotland); or the stunning scenery of South America.
+Or you may choose a cruise ship itinerary to explore beautiful cities in Scandinavia; the fairytale-like landscapes of the Norwegian Fjords; the culinary scene and fascinating landmarks of Asia; Australia and New Zealand; ancient landmarks and modern cities in the Middle East; the British Isles (England, Ireland and Scotland); or the stunning scenery of South America.

-As part of your cruise ship itinerary planning process, consider what sort of vacation you are looking for, as well as who you will be vacationing with.
+As part of the exercise of figuring out how to pick a cruise, consider what sort of vacation you are looking for, as well as who you will be vacationing with.

 Are you looking for a romantic getaway with your loved one, where you’ll hold hands on the beach, dance beneath a canopy of stars, and share intimate meals?
 You’ll want an itinerary that says romance to you.
 Think about your favorite romantic movie and put yourself in the script.

 Family vacationers will want to consider what the kids would like to do.
 Are you looking for adventure?
 Will the kids be thrilled or bored seeing cultural attractions?
 Onboard kids’ programs, including for tweens and teens, will keep your progeny well entertained, but you’ll want to find a cruise ship itinerary that works for everyone in the family.

 Having said this, don’t be too quick to dismiss a cruise that’s heavy on culture if you’re traveling as a family.
 Many cities have fantastic museums, attractions, and antiquities that kids will love.

 In Singapore, the Gardens by the Bay is great for families.
 Thailand’s floating markets and gleaming malls are a delight for teens.